Is Bride Wars a feminist film or a fail compilation? Here’s how the fight goes down.

 The fetish is both a real phenomena and an on-screen invention.
 There’s Bridezillas, Say Yes to the Dress and Don’t Tell the Bride – not to mention Sex and the City.

-Ultimately this kind of cash-gobbling consumer hyperventilation accepts and even encourages bad behaviour: on the one hand, it’s inevitable; on the other, it’s entertainment.
+Ultimately, cash-gobbling consumer hyperventilation accepts and even encourages bad behaviour: on the one hand it’s inevitable; on the other, it’s entertainment.

-Bride Wars, naturally, fits into this.
+Bride Wars toes this line.
 In their quest for the perfect wedding, the lead characters don’t just become bridezillas, but back-stabbers willing to exploit every aspect of their friendship in order to come out on top.

 The return of the repressed